Dissidents in the 1989 Tiananmen Square protests and massacre

-The 1989 Tiananmen Square protests and massacre, commonly known in mainland China as the June Fourth Incident (六四事件 (liùsì shìjiàn)), were student-led demonstrations in Beijing (the capital of the People's Republic of China) in 1989.
-More broadly, it refers to the popular national movement inspired by the Beijing protests during that period, sometimes called the '89 Democracy Movement (八九民运 (bājiǔ mínyùn)).
+The 1989 Tiananmen Square protests and massacre, commonly known in mainland China as the June Fourth Incident, were student-led demonstrations in Beijing (the capital of the People's Republic of China) in 1989.
+More broadly, it refers to the popular national movement inspired by the Beijing protests during that period, sometimes called the '89 Democracy Movement.
 The protests were forcibly suppressed after Chinese Premier Li Peng declared martial law.
 In what became known in the West as the Tiananmen Square Massacre, troops with assault rifles and tanks fired at the demonstrators trying to block the military's advance towards Tiananmen Square.
-The number of civilian deaths was internally estimated by the Chinese government to be near or above 10,000.

 Dissidents included student leaders, intellectuals and other citizens.

 Student leaders

 On 13 June 1989, the Beijing Public Security Bureau released an order for the arrest of 21 students who they identified as leaders of the protest.
 These student leaders were part of the Beijing Students Autonomous Federation which had been an instrumental student organization in the Tiananmen Square protests.
 Prominent leaders such as Wang Dan, Wu'er Kaixi and Chai Ling topped the list.
 Immediately after the release of the list, only 7 out of the 21 Most Wanted student leaders could manage to escape China, with assistance from the Hong-Kong based organization Operation Yellowbird.
 Though decades have passed, the Most Wanted list has never been retracted by the Chinese government.